This unit manages the Alumni Association's finances, investment portfolio, and overall budget.

-The focus of this unit is on raising major gifts, particularly for endowments to support and sustain Alumni Association programs and services, as well as support alumni affiliate groups (chapters, alumni interest groups, etc.) in fundraising, especially for their scholarship endowments.
+This unit focuses on raising major gifts, particularly for endowments to support and sustain Alumni Association programs and services, as well as to support alumni affiliate groups (chapters, alumni interest groups, etc.) in fundraising, especially for their scholarship endowments.

-The Penn State Grassroots Network—the Alumni Association’s legislative education and advocacy arm—works closely with Penn State’s Office of Governmental Affairs, the University administration, and other University offices to shape strategies, messages, and tactics that help the 36,000 Grassroots Network volunteer members (alumni, students, parents, and friends) advocate for Penn State among community leaders, policy makers, legislators, and government officials about issues important to Penn State.
+The Penn State Grassroots Network—the Alumni Association’s legislative education and advocacy arm—works closely with Penn State’s Office of Governmental and Community Relations, the University administration, and other University offices to shape strategies, messages, and tactics that help the 30,000 Grassroots Network volunteer members (alumni, students, parents, and friends) advocate for Penn State among community leaders, policy makers, legislators, and government officials about issues important to Penn State.

-This team focuses on strengthening the Alumni Association’s reach and image by producing and delivering innovative, high-quality, consistent communications, both online and in print.
-The team is also charged with creating and raising awareness about the Alumni Association’s programs, services, and initiatives.
-Specific responsibilities include planning, writing/designing, and executing two of the organization’s key member-benefit publications—the AlumnInsider e-newsletter and The Football Letter.
-The group also develops and implements electronic communications strategies including the website and broadcast e-mails, and manages the Alumni Association’s Facebook, Twitter, LinkedIn (with Alumni Career Services staff) and other social media sites.
+This team focuses on strengthening the Alumni Association’s reach, image, and impact by producing and delivering innovative, high-quality, consistent communications, both online and in print.
+The team also is charged with creating, raising, and sustaining awareness of and interest in the Alumni Association’s programs, services, and activities and also serves as the organization’s brand steward.
+Specific responsibilities include strategy, content, design, and delivery of two of the organization’s key member-benefit publications—AlumnInsider and The Football Letter.
+Additionally, the group develops and implements digital communications strategies—including websites, email marketing, and engagement platforms—and manages the Alumni Association’s Facebook, Twitter, Instagram, LinkedIn (with Alumni Career Services staff) and other social media sites..